-It’s easy to forget the Why during this Season of What and How.
-Taking time to focus on the values, beliefs, needs and passions that drive you is critical to successfully reaching—and sharing goals.
+It’s easy to forget the Why when setting yearly goals, whether personal or professional.
+Taking time to focus on the values, beliefs, needs, and passions that drive you is critical to successfully reaching—and sharing—goals.
 “Listening to our internal motivators we’re reminded of our purpose and focus,” says Bachel.
 “And when we articulate those motivators to others, that’s when one person’s goal has the potential to become something much larger: a shared vision.”

 Here are two examples from the worlds of marketing and social change of how communicating your personal Why is an incredibly powerful skill to cultivate.

 Former ad man and author Simon Sinek is known for his book Start With Why: How Great Leaders Inspire Others to Take Action.
 He’s also known for the following maxim, which he offered in his TED Talk, the fourth most viewed at TED.com: “People don’t buy what you do; they buy why you do it.”